Swarchal/phenoScreen/README.md

 - `rbind_all`: reads all csv files in a directory and binds them together with identifying column.

+- `rm_col_na`: removes columns from a dataframe consisting entirely of NA's.

 * QC : Quality control measures

 	- `cv_check`: calculates the coefficient of variation if given a column of measurements, and a column with which to group the elements by.
 Produces a dataframe containing the CV for each element of the group.